yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ### Query Grouping Strategy

 - `@GroupBy`
-  Defines how the script correlates "the same logical query" across lower compatibility level and higher compatibility level.
+  Defines how the script correlates "the same logical query" across LowerCL and HigherCL.

   Supported values:
   - `QueryHash`